-Robin’s experience in private law children matters now focuses on the international movement of children, including child abduction and relocation.
-Robin is familiar with proceedings involving the 1980 and 1996 Hague Convention and Brussels II revised.
-He also has experience in forced marriage cases.
+Robin’s experience in private law children matters now focuses on the international movement of children, child abduction and relocation.
+Robin is experienced with proceedings involving the 1980 and 1996 Hague Convention and Brussels II.
+He has experience in forced marriage cases.

 Robin’s practice in the Court of Protection includes deprivation of liberty, appointment and removal of deputies, statutory wills and provision of funding and accommodation.

-His experience in medical law has led him to accept invitations to join the Ethics Advisory Committee of the Royal College of Paediatrics and Child Health, the Management Council of the Lincoln Clinic of Psychoanalytic Psychotherapy.
+His experience in medical law has led him to accept invitations to join the Ethics Advisory Committee of the Royal College of Paediatrics and Child Health and the Ethics Committee of the Institute of Psychoanalysis.

 Robin has extensive experience in trusts of land and claims brought under Schedule 1 of the Children Act 1989.
 He recently successfully represented the mother of a child in an application under Schedule 1 and ToLATA to hold the family home in trust for the 16-year-old daughter of the parties until the conclusion of the child’s university education and thereafter as a life interest to the mother.

 Robin’s practice increasingly concerns the international jurisdiction and he has represented clients from throughout the European Union, the United States of America, Russia, China, Ghana, Nigeria, Somalia, Bangladesh, India and Pakistan.
 He has particular experience in the meaning and effect of Nikah Nama in Sharia law and its impact in domestic proceedings.